yurnov/social-media-bot/README.md

 ## Deploy with Docker

-Prerequisite: Edit `.env` file with your token and access configuration (optional).
+Prerequisite: Create `.env` file with your token and access configuration (optional).
 Use `.env.example` as a reference.

 ```
 docker build . -t downloader-bot:latest